plone/plonecli/README.rst

 - ``plonecli_alias`` - defines the name under which the template will be used inside plonecli
 - ``depend_on``:
     1. for a standalone template, the depend_on property is None
-    2. for a sub template, the depend_on contains the name of the parent standalone template.
+    2. for a sub template, the depend_on contains the name of the parent standalone template, usualy `addon`.

 Contribute
 ==========

 - Issue Tracker: https://github.com/plone/plonecli/issues
 - Source Code: https://github.com/plone/plonecli

 License
 =======